perscamden/asylum_diary/README.md

 Not just men and women, everything is a tool to them, including children and animals.
 I have kind of mentioned in some entries.

-Dehumanising surveillance that enable other crimes.
+Dehumanising surveillance that enables other crimes.

 Control and breach over both physical and digital mails.